acierto/email-inputs/README.md

 * Input neither depends on the form or page styles, nor conflicts with them.
 * If the input has too many emails, the user can scroll it.
 * Pasted emails converted into blocks immediately.
-If multiple comma-separated emails pasted (e.g., “ ivan@mail.ru , max@mail.ru ”), they are converted into multiple
+If multiple comma-separated emails pasted (e.g., ivan@mail.ru,max@mail.ru), they are converted into multiple blocks.
-  blocks.
 * "Add email" button adds a random email to the list.
 * "Get emails count" button shows an alert with valid emails count.
 * Editing of added emails is impossible.
-* It is possible to create several emails editors on the same page.
+* It is possible to locate several emails editors on the same page.
 * "emails-input" has no external dependencies like React, Lodash or any polyfills.
-* "emails-input" has no memory leaks or doesn't re-render all email blocks every time you add or remove a single email.
+* "emails-input" has no memory leaks and doesn't re-render all email blocks every time you add or remove a single email.

 ## How component looks